A relative approach to opinion formation: Model dynamics

-Let, for convenience, there be a unique largest eigenvalue $\lambda_1$ (in absolute value) of $A$, with corresponding eigenvector ${\boldsymbol v}_1$.
-As time progresses, the portion of ${\boldsymbol y}^{(t)}$ that consists of ${\boldsymbol v}_1$ increases, in the sense that eventually ${\boldsymbol y}^{(t)}$ behaves as $\lambda_1^t b_1 {\boldsymbol v}_1$ in the absolute opinion context, entailing that the relative opinions converge to a vector proportional to ${\boldsymbol v}_1$.
-When $\lambda_1$ is positive eventually none of the opinions changes sign, whereas when $\lambda_1$ is negative they will keep alternating.
-It is also possible that $\lambda_1$ is complex (but not real valued); then, as explained in the appendix, the relative opinion vector (asymptotically) shows periodic behavior.
-The above illustrates that the asymptotic behavior of the relative opinion vector is determined by the dominant eigenvalue (positive/negative, non-real/real).
+For the informal discussion, let there be a unique largest eigenvalue $\lambda_1$ (in absolute value) of $A$, with corresponding eigenvector ${\boldsymbol v}_1$.
+As time progresses, the portion that corresponds to the term of ${\boldsymbol v}_1$ increases, in the sense that eventually ${\boldsymbol y}^{(t)}$ behaves effectively as $\lambda_1^t b_1 {\boldsymbol v}_1$ in the absolute opinion context, entailing that the relative opinions as in Expression (\ref{eq_relative}) converge to a vector proportional to ${\boldsymbol v}_1$.
+When $\lambda_1$ is positive eventually none of the opinions change sign, whereas when $\lambda_1$ is negative they will keep alternating.
+It is also possible that $\lambda_1$ is complex (but not real valued); then, as explained by Theorem \ref{th_comp_conj}, the relative opinion vector (asymptotically) shows periodic behavior.
+Summarizing, the long term behavior of the relative opinion vector is determined by the dominant eigenvalue (positive/negative, real/non-real).